 Perhaps it was how the Spartans fight made it as different.
-Or perhaps the fact our Censorship Board did not cut several blood gory scenes and we Malaysians were finally be able to appreciate the lethality of a sharp sword on a skillful hands
+Or perhaps the fact our Censorship Board did not cut several of the blood gory scenes and we Malaysians were finally able to appreciate the lethality of a sharp sword on a skilful hands

-Legs, hands and even heads of the enemy was sent flying by the Spartans and that made me to feel proud of the soldiers who was willing to lay down their life for the sake of freedom.
+Legs, hands and even heads of the enemy was sent flying by the Spartans and that made me feel proud of the soldiers who were willing to lay down their life for the sake of freedom.

 “Give them nothing!
 But take from them everything!”

 Well said, my King Leonidas and the movie did justice to the ancient battle – you lost your life but you did take everything from the Persians!

 We are sorry that this post was not useful for you!